Childer Thornton

 Childer Thornton is a village on the Wirral Peninsula, in the unitary authority Cheshire West and Chester and the ceremonial county of Cheshire, England.
 It was once a separate village but has since been incorporated into Ellesmere Port.
 Childer Thornton is on the A41 trunk road, between Hooton and Little Sutton.

 History

 The name Childer Thornton means "children's thorn-tree farm/settlement" and likely derives from the Old English words cild (children), þorn (hawthorn tree) and tūn (a farmstead or settlement).

 Although not specifically mentioned in the Domesday Book of 1086, it constituted a portion of the land owned by St Werburgh's Abbey in Chester.

-Childer Thornton was once within the parish of Eastham in the Wirral Hundred, becoming a separate civil parish in 1866.
+Thornton-Childer was formerly a township in the parish of Eastham, in the Wirral Hundred, in 1866 Childer Thornton became a separate civil parish.
 It was administered as part of Wirral Rural District until 1933 when it was transferred to Ellesmere Port Urban District.
-The civil parish was abolished in 1950 and the area subsumed into Ellesmere Port.
+On 1 April 1950 the parish was abolished and merged with Ellesmere Port.

 The population was 112 in 1801, 319 in 1851 and rising to 685 by 1901.
+In 1931 the parish had a population of 792.
+From 1974 to 2009 it was in Ellesmere Port and Neston district.